Treat yourself with this sweet and refreshing homemade yuzu ice cream made with yuzu cha (marmalade).

-Yuzu (柚子), a small yellow or green citrus fruit, has become popular in the United States for the past decade as a lot of chefs started to use it in their cuisines.
-In Japan yuzu has been around for centuries and one of my favorite yuzu flavored food is creamy Yuzu Ice Cream.
+Yuzu (柚子), a small yellow or green citrus fruit, has become very popular in the United States for the past decade.
+Many professional chefs have started using this citrus fruit in many imaginative ways.
+In Japan, yuzu has been around for centuries and it is used extensively in various dishes.
+With a fragrance that is unmistakable, I simply adore any yuzu flavored foods and one of my favorites is creamy Yuzu Ice Cream.

 Yuzu is originally from China, but it’s mostly used in Japanese and Korean cuisines.
-Yuzu’s flavor is tart but has amazing aroma; therefore, it is rarely eaten as a fruit and aromatic zest and juice are only used just like how we use lemon for recipes.
+Yuzu’s flavor is tart but it has an amazing aroma; therefore, it is rarely eaten as a fruit.
+Instead we use its aromatic zest and juice just like how we use lemon for recipes.

 The ice cream recipe is very easy and the custard is pretty similar to other ice cream recipes I have.
 The resulting ice cream has the perfect balance of sweet and refreshing citrus flavor.
 I hope you give it a try especially if you love yuzu!

 Don’t want to miss a recipe?
 Sign up for the FREE Just One Cookbook newsletter delivered to your inbox!
 And stay in touch on Facebook, Google+, Pinterest, and Instagram for all the latest updates.
 Thank you so much for reading, and till next time!

 - ¾ cup granulated sugar (¾ cup = 156g)

 - 2 cup whole milk

 - 1 cup heavy cream or heavy whipping cream